 How to Connect to WiFi without WiFi Password

-“What’s your WiFi password?”
-This is one of the commonly asked questions of visitors trying to connect to your WiFi at home, or of someone visiting a cafe or restaurant and trying to access an internet connection.
-However, this question is not just limited to these places given the massive importance that people place on WiFi these days.
+“What’s your Wi-Fi password?”
+This question is most commonly known for visitors trying to connect to your Wi-Fi at home or a cafe or restaurant.
+However, this question is not just limited to these places, given people’s massive importance on Wi-Fi these days.

-WiFi is a term given to a wireless network that utilizes radio frequency signals to connect the internet between devices.
-Since its development in 1997, it has played an integral role in the modern and technological world that we live in right now.
+Wi-Fi is a term given to a wireless network that utilizes radio frequency signals to connect the internet between devices.
+Since its development in 1997, it has played an integral role in this modern and technological world.
 Almost everybody uses gadgets, from smartphones to computers.
-Others may not be able to imagine what life would be without WiFi!
-Homes, offices, and public places have WiFi connections installed because people just find it essential.
-Pretty much everybody with Internet service uses a WiFi network to share that service to all the devices in their home or workplace.
+Others may not be able to imagine what life would be without Wi-Fi!
+Homes, offices, and public places have Wi-Fi connections installed because people find it essential.
+Everybody with Internet service uses a Wi-Fi network to share that service to all the devices in their home or workplace.

-In today’s world, the vast majority of WiFi networks are password-protected, even public Wi-Fi has started to get controlled.
-Many places you go have their password posted in the building to help prevent bandwidth thieves from the outside and to encrypt the data transmissions on the inside.
-For the sake of convenience, manufacturers have created several ways for a guest user to get onto the network without knowing a password, and it’s easy, but it is not as simple as you think.
+In today’s world, the vast majority of Wi-Fi networks are password-protected.
+Even public Wi-Fi has started to get controlled.
+Many places you visit have their password posted in the building to help prevent bandwidth thieves from the outside and to encrypt the data transmissions on the inside.
+For the sake of convenience, manufacturers have created several ways for a guest user to get onto the network without knowing a password, but it is not as simple as you think.
 In this article, you’ll see several methods to connect to Wi-Fi without a password.

-Please note, however, that it is a violation of good manners (and quite possibly the law) to gain access to someone’s WiFi network without their permission.
-Make sure that you have the permission of the network owner before you use any of these methods.
+Please note, however, that it is a violation of good manners (and quite possibly the law) to gain access to someone’s Wi-Fi network without their permission.
+Ensure that you have the permission of the network owner before you use any of the methods below.

 Using WPS to Connect Without a Password

-WPS stands for WiFi Protected Setup.
-WPS is a security standard that functions on networks using the WPA Personal or WPA2 Personal security protocols.
-WPS has been replaced with DPP (Device Provisioning Protocol), which is discussed in the next section.
+WPS stands for Wi-Fi Protected Setup.
+WPS is an older technology that functions on networks using the WPA Personal or WPA2 Personal security protocol.
+WPS has been replaced with DPP (Device Provisioning Protocol), as discussed in the next section.

 Note: Android 10 and above use the more secure DPP Wi-Fi connection (Wi-Fi Easy Connect™) rather than WPS.
-This section was preserved for older devices that use WPS.
+This section of the article was preserved for older devices that use WPS.

-Stripped of the technobabble, WPS means that if a WiFi router is located in a place that is physically accessible to guests.
-The guests can create a network connection to the router by pushing a button on the router, rather than by entering a password.
-That’s where the “not as easy” statement above came from.
+Stripped of the technobabble, WPS means that if a Wi-Fi router resides in a place that is physically accessible to guests, they can create a network connection to the router by pushing a button on the device rather than entering a password.
 You generally didn’t have access to the routers in a public location, but you COULD use WPS in a residential setting, assuming the tenant or homeowner let you “touch” their router.

-WPS was a very common method of connecting guest users in a home or small office environment.
-Since people outside the building or in a set of rooms didn’t have physical access to the router, they had no way of surreptitiously stealing WiFi service.
-Only people you invited in were able to get onto your WiFi network without a password.
-It is far easier to tap a button on the router’s control panel than it is to enter a 16-digit random security code on a smartphone’s tiny keyboard.
+WPS was a prevalent method of connecting guest users in a home or small office environment.
+Since people outside the building or in a set of rooms didn’t have physical access to the router, they had no way of surreptitiously stealing Wi-Fi service.
+Only people you invited in were able to get onto your Wi-Fi network without a password.
+It is far easier to tap a button on the router’s control panel than enter a 16-digit random security code on a smartphone’s tiny keyboard.

 Using WPS is very simple.
-Generally, all you will need to do is ensure you have the right settings on your smartphone (Android 9 or earlier) or another guest device, and ensure you can access the router physically.
+Generally, all you need to do is ensure you have the correct settings on your smartphone (Android 9 or earlier) or another guest device and ensure you can access the router physically.
 Here’s how to do it.

 Note: The exact steps may vary slightly depending on your operating system and version.